 In our rural areas, owners of businesses that offer drinking water to the public such as restaurants, gas stations, and recreational facilities are required to provide safe water.
 These systems are inspected by Public Health Inspectors under Regulation 319.
 A directive is issued to the system owner requiring them to sample the water and take any action necessary to make sure the drinking water is safe.

-In keeping with Regulation 319, township staff quarterly sample and have analysed water from Augusta’s recreation facilities, two fire stations, the ball parks, the library and the municipal office.
+In keeping with Regulation 319, township staff quarterly sample and have analyzed water from Augusta’s recreation facilities, two fire stations, the ball parks, the library and the municipal office.

 Homeowner Water Sampling